 - Does our HPE program provide learning experiences that are inclusive of all students and are safe, enjoyable and promote an active and healthy lifestyle?

 - Does our HPE program include ongoing, authentic assessment as an integrated part of learning?

 Download our advocacy piece in PDF format >>

-If you answered 'No' or 'Maybe' to any of these questions and would like support in further developing your program, please click here to email our Professional Learning Manager, Dr Bernie Holland.
+If you answered 'No' or 'Maybe' to any of these questions and would like support in further developing your program, please get in touch with a member of our Professional Learning team.